 Parallels Desktop does exactly what it promises: it runs Windows apps alongside my Mac apps.
 Running Windows in a virtual machine was convenient and responsive, and allowed me to access Windows apps that I rely on.
 Windows paused when not in use, so unnecessary resources were not being wasted.

-Although there are free virtualization options, $79.95 is a reasonable price to pay for the amount of work Parallels have put into optimizing performance and integration.
-The $39.95 option should be affordable to most students.
+Although there are free virtualization options, $79.99 is a reasonable price to pay for the amount of work Parallels have put into optimizing performance and integration.

 Ease of Use: 5/5